To provide you with quick start instructions for managing basic Google Compute Engine assets in the RightScale Dashboard.

 Terminating a Google Instance in RightScale

 If you terminate a GCE instance in RightScale, the backing boot disk is automatically cleaned up if the instance was originally launched from RightScale.
 In this scenario, the terminated instance shows as 'provisioned' in the CM Dashboard.
-If the instance was launched from the Google Console and then terminated from RightScale, the instance will be shown in a 'clean_up' state in the CM Dashboard ('stopped' the Cloud Analytics UI).
+If the instance was launched from the Google Console and then terminated from RightScale, the instance will be shown in a 'clean_up' state in the CM Dashboard ('stopped' the Optima UI).
 In this case, you must access the Google Console in order to properly shutdown the instance.
 This additional step clears the backing boot disk associated with the terminated instance.